postsharp/Metalama.Documentation/conceptual/Aspects/dependency-injection.md

 Many aspects need to consume services that must be injected from a dependency injection container.
 For instance, a caching aspect may depend on the `IMemoryCache` service.
 If you are using the `Microsoft.Extensions.DependencyInjection` framework, your aspect will need to pull this service from the constructor.
 If the target type of the aspect does not already accept this service from the constructor, the aspect will have to append this parameter to the constructor.

 However, the code pattern that must be implemented to pull any dependency depends on the dependency injection framework in use for that project.
-As we have seen, the default .NET Core framework require a constructor parameter, but other  frameworks may use an `[Import]` or `[Inject]` custom attribute.
+As we have seen, the default .NET Core framework requires a constructor parameter, but other frameworks may use an `[Import]` or `[Inject]` custom attribute.

 In some cases, you as the author of the aspect do not know which dependency injection framework will be used for the classes to which your aspect is applied.